HP Laptop

 HP Pavilion DV6 Disassembly (Remove Keyboard, Clean Cooling Fan)

-In this guide, I’ll explain how to disassemble the HP Pavilion DV6 to remove the RAM, hard drive, wireless card, keyboard, palm rest, cooling fan, and motherboard.
+In this guide, I will explain how to disassemble the HP Pavilion DV6 to remove the RAM, hard drive, wireless card, keyboard, palm rest, cooling fan, and motherboard.

 Turn off your laptop.
 Unlock and remove the battery.

-Once the service cover is removed, you can access the hard drive, RAM, and wireless card.
+After removing the service cover, you can access the hard drive, RAM, and wireless card.

 Remove the RAM, hard drive, and DVD drive.

-Disconnect two antenna cables and remove two screws.
-Remove the wireless card.
+Disconnect the two antenna cables, remove the two screws, and then remove the wireless card.

 Remove the screw securing the keyboard.

-Remove seven screws securing the palm rest.
-Disconnect all the cables.
+Remove the seven screws securing the palm rest and disconnect all the cables.

 Disconnect the speaker cable, DC jack cable, LCD cable, and USB board cable.
 Remove the screws securing the motherboard.